9 tweet types that compound for voice-first creators (and 9 that don't)

 9 tweet types that compound (voice-first)

 1. The specific observation.
-Something you actually noticed in your work this week, in your voice.
+Something you actually noticed in your work this week, in your style.
 'The CFO email I read at 11pm Tuesday and what I learned from the third paragraph.'
 Compounds because the specificity is non-substitutable.

 2. The framing post.
 Not a framework (those flatten); a framing.
 'I've started thinking about [X] as [Y instead of Z].
 The shift changed what I read first.'
 Voice-rich because the framing comes from your specific lens.